SoHG Medal Policy (Revised as of 05/19/2014)

 - SoHG has conducted hickory tournament competitions such as the U. S. Hickory Open.
 These tournaments are conducted by tournament committees designated and overseen by the SoHG Executive Committee.

 - SoHG affiliated hickory tournament competitions where a committee designated and overseen by the SoHG EC works alongside tournament officials who plan a hickory tournament that adheres to the SoHG tournament guidelines and equipment standards.
-Examples include the Southern Four Ball, The Heart of America and the Mid Pines Hickory Open.
+These include the Mountain Valley, the Southern Four Ball, the Belvedere event and the Mid Pines Hickory Open.

 - SoHG sanctioned hickory tournament competitions where the SoHG Executive Committee is assured by the tournament director the SoHG tournament guidelines and equipment standards are being adhered to.
-Examples of this category could be the the C. B. Macdonald Tournament and the National Hickory Tournament.
+Examples of this category could be the C. B. Macdonald Tournament and the National Hickory Championship.

-- Other hickory tournaments where SoHG tournament guidelines and equipment standards are ignored or only partially utilized.
+- Other hickory tournaments where SoHG tournament guidelines and equipment standards are ignored or partially utilized.

 Policy Discussion: The SoHG has worked with one of the world’s leading medalists and engravers, established in 1826 in Edinburgh, Scotland to develop a tournament medal die, proprietary to the SoHG.
 This die is used to strike SoHG tournament medals in gold, silver and bronze, with the capability for suitable engraving to identify the tournament and divisional details.
 Three medals are awarded at the SoHG conducted U.S. Hickory Open in the various divisions: gold for the champion, silver for the runner-up and bronze for the third place finisher.

-Medals should be ordered at least four weeks prior to an event to enable accurate engraving and shipping.
-The cost for the medals, which will come in nice display boxes and includes engraving and air mail delivery, is $35-40 each.
-Prices are estimates, and subject to change primarily due to exchange rates.
-Mark Wehring is the SoHG representative that will facilitate your order.
-He can be reached at 713-214-1629 or by email at email@example.com.
-A PDF order form for the medals can be downloaded here.
+Medals should be ordered at least six weeks prior to an event to enable accurate engraving and shipping.
+The cost for the medals, which will come in nice display boxes and includes engraving and air mail delivery, is approximately $35 each.
+Prices are estimates, and subject to change primarily due to shipping charges and exchange rates.
+Chris Deinlein is the SoHG representative that will facilitate your order.
+He can be reached at 336-210-4125 or email@example.com.
+Click on the link below to download a PDF order form for the medals.